jonwendell9/collin_county_appraisal_data/README.md

 ## Disclaimer
 Data Source: This project utilizes open data from the Texas.gov Open Data Portal.
 While the portal aims to provide non-regulated, public information, I have no control over what is published there.

+No Liability for Data Changes: I am not responsible for the contents of the upstream dataset.
+If the State of Texas or its agencies add new columns, fields, or records that contain PII or could lead to the identification of an individual, I am not liable for the presence of that data in this project.

-PII Removal Efforts: The original publicly available dataset may have contained non-sensitive personally identifiable information (PII).
+PII Removal Efforts: The original publicly available dataset did not contain any form of personally identifiable information (PII).
 This project makes a good-faith effort to anonymize or redact any such information where possible.
 However, complete removal is not guaranteed.

-No Liability for Data Changes: I am not responsible for the contents of the upstream dataset.
-If the State of Texas or its agencies add new columns, fields, or records that contain PII or could lead to the identification of an individual, I am not liable for the presence of that data in this project.

 No Affiliation or Maintenance: I am not affiliated with the Texas Department of Information Resources (DIR) or any state agency.
 I do not maintain the official data and provide this project "as is" with no warranty of any kind.